aso4/alexa-flashcards/README.md

 A demo will be available shortly.

 ## Overview
 Level Up Your Ruby Knowledge with Amazon Alexa.
-Ruby Flashcards is an Alexa Skill that lets you review flashcards via voice commands using any device connected to the Alexa platform.
+Ruby Voice Flashcards is an Alexa Skill that lets you test your Ruby knowledge with your voice using any device connected to the Alexa platform.

 ## User Experience
 This script aims to be as helpful as possible, giving a user options to repeat